Valentine's Day necklace craft homeschool holidays preschool kindergarten 1st elementary

 Valentine necklace craft

 Way back when the kids were in preschool we made Valentine necklaces, but the post was terrible, the pictures were terrible, and I wanted an excuse to re-do this project because it was fun.
+This made a great Homeschool Valentine’s Day project that we used for our cards for the Valentine’s Day Party.

 Valentine’s Necklace craft supplies